List of Playboy Playmates of 1981: April

 Lorraine Michaels (born January 23, 1958, in Canterbury, England) is an English model and actress.
 She was chosen as Playboy magazine's Playmate of the Month in for the April 1981 issue.

 May

 Gina Goldberg (born Tiina Virenius June 30, 1963 in Turku) is a Finnish model, actress and singer.
 She was Playboy magazine's Playmate of the Month for its May 1981 issue.

 June

 Cathy Larmouth (July 15, 1953 – January 4, 2007) was an American model who was Playboy magazine's Playmate of the Month for its June 1981 issue.
 Her centerfold was photographed by Ken Marcus.
 A year after her centerfold, she appeared as a contestant on The Joker's Wild winning several games.

 Larmouth died on January 4, 2007, of a heart attack at the age of 53, after a period of declining health.
-She was survived by two daughters.

 July

 Heidi Sorenson (born in Vancouver, British Columbia on August 5, 1960) is a Canadian model and actress.
 She was Playboy magazine's Playmate of the Month for its July 1981 issue.

 She was in the 1985 vampire horror film Fright Night as well as the 1985 comedy Spies Like Us and the 1987 comedy Roxanne.